pauloelias/eslint-config-pelias/README.md

 // tell the ESLint plugin to run on save "eslint.autoFixOnSave": true,

-// Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
+// Optional BUT IMPORTANT: If you have the Prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
 "prettier.disableLanguages": ["javascript", "javascriptreact"],
 ```